Gamebook

 A gamebook is a work of printed fiction that allows the reader to participate in the story by making choices.
 The narrative branches along various paths, typically through the use of numbered paragraphs or pages.
 Each narrative typically does not follow paragraphs in a linear or ordered fashion.
 Gamebooks are sometimes called choose your own adventure books or CYOA (after the influential Choose Your Own Adventure series originally published by US company Bantam Books) or pick-a-paths.
 Gamebooks influenced hypertext fiction.

 Production of new gamebooks in the West decreased dramatically during the 1990s as choice-based stories have moved away from print-based media, although the format may be experiencing a resurgence on mobile and ebook platforms.
 Such digital gamebooks are considered interactive fiction or visual novels.

 Description

 Gamebooks range widely in terms of the complexity of the game aspect.
 At one end are the branching-plot novels, which require the reader to make choices but are otherwise like regular novels (this style is exemplified by the originator of the gamebook format, Choose Your Own Adventure, and is sometimes referred to as "American style").

 At the other end of the spectrum are what amounts to "solitaire RPG adventures" or "adventure gamebooks", which emulate a tabletop RPG in novel form and feature sophisticated rules for battling monsters and overcoming obstacles.
 The story can be decided by factors other than the reader's choices, such as dice rolls (or other randomization mechanics, such as leafing through the book to arrive at a random paragraph number), the lack (or presence) of equipment or other items, or by various statistics, such as running out of health points.

-The latter style is most commonly associated with the British Fighting Fantasy (FF) franchise (started in 1982), which originated, codified, and popularised much of the more advanced format that many later gamebooks would follow (the geographic dichotomy led to this type of gamebook sometimes being analogously referred to as "British style").
-CYOA and FF are the two most popular, successful, and enduring gamebook franchises of all time, rendering them the archetypes of their respective, clashing styles and positions on the complexity spectrum.
-Later series like Lone Wolf and Fabled Lands, typically from Britain, would take the FF formula and push the limits of what could be achieved with printed text narratives (leading to, for example, twenty-book arcs in which the same created character could be taken sequentially from one to the next, or four or more books that contain interlocking references to each other in order to create one huge world map).